Solo (2017 film)

 Solo is a 2017 Indian experimental anthology film co-written, co-produced and directed by Bejoy Nambiar with Dulquer Salmaan in a quadruple role as Shekhar, Trilok, Siva and Rudra.
 Shot simultaneously in Malayalam and Tamil, production began during November 2016.
 Solo tells the story of four people, each story revolving around four elements: Earth, Fire, Wind and Water, each with the facets of Lord Shiva.
 The film was released on 5 October 2017 in both Malayalam and Tamil worldwide and received positive reviews from critics and audiences.
 The film was dubbed in Telugu as Athade, which released on 22 June 2018.
-It's also dubbed into Hindi as Tatva.
+A Hindi dubbed version titled Tatva is also available.

 Plot

 The film consists of four independent stories, all of which star Dulquer Salmaan as the protagonist: Shekhar, Trilok, Siva and Rudra.

 World of Shekhar (Blind Love)

-Based on the Element of Water.

-It is a love story set in the backdrop of a college about Shekhar, a stammering, daring but loving young man and Radhika, a blind, talented dancer.
-The narrative starts 4 years ago in college, argument breaks out over whom Radhika loves, whether it is Shekhar's friend Nelson or a guy named Sanju.
+Based on the Element of Water, it is a love story set against the backdrop of a college about Shekhar, a stammering, daring but loving young man and Radhika, a blind, talented dancer.
+The narrative starts 4 years ago in college, when an argument breaks out over whether Radhika loves Shekhar's friend Nelson or a guy named Sanju.
 Finally, Radhika confesses her love for Shekhar in front of everyone and their love story begins.
-When their families find out about their relationship, they do not approve.
-But then Radhika reveals to their families that she is pregnant with his child, and they eventually agree for the wedding.
+Their families do not approve of their relationship.
+But when Radhika reveals that she is pregnant with his child, the families eventually agree for the wedding.
 On the day of her check up, the doctor reveals that Radhika's blindness is something genetic and the child will also face the same after a certain age.
 Sekhar's family decides that both mother and the child will be a burden for them and Radhika backs out from the wedding.
-However, Sekhar talks to her and convince her to marry him.
+However, Sekhar talks to her and convinces her to marry him.
 Their family also reluctantly agree.
 They get married and celebrate the happiest days of their lives but Radhika goes into labour and passes away due to complications in the delivery.
 Shekhar, not being able to face the death of his beloved goes out on his bike, only to meet with an accident.
 The story ends with Shekhar playing with their daughter on a beach, thereby fulfilling the promise made to Radhika to take their daughter everywhere she wishes before she loses her eyesight; just as Radhika's father did for her before she lost her eyesight.